 Stage 5: Immersion/Emersion Phase (“It’s how you think, not just what you do”)

-Communicators reach the Immersion/Emersion Phase when they move past focusing simple answers and, instead, recognize that their viewpoint, privilege, and life experiences have given them a worldview that shapes all of their choices.
+Communicators reach the Immersion/Emersion Phase when they move past focusing on wanting simple answers and, instead, recognize that their viewpoint, privilege, and life experiences have given them a worldview that shapes all of their choices.
 These communicators will seek to identify their implicit biases, and they will begin asking questions about how those biases impact their materials and—in an important mental expansion—their overall working processes and planning efforts.

-In Immersion/Emersion, communicators will embrace the idea of using the terms that individuals use to define their identities, although the communicators may feel uncertain or uncomfortable about how to ask or include this.
+In Immersion/Emersion, communicators will embrace the idea of using the terms that individuals use to define their identities, although they may feel uncertain or uncomfortable about how to ask or include this.
 They will also strive to respect each person’s unique voice and story rather than expecting individuals to fit a pre-formed narrative.

 My Immersion/Emersion Experience: While in graduate school, I was overjoyed to discover the Ethical Storytelling website.
 I found it at a moment of extreme frustration as my classes were only speaking to a small part of what I felt was needed to be a responsible and ethical communicator.
 Finding this online community let me know I was not alone in believing I needed to look deeper in myself for answers, and it gave me the confidence to do the final Capstone research I wished to do.